Train Collectors Association National Division WEB Site

 History

-Although Unique was unable to capture much of a piece of the toy train craze of the early 1950's, a tin typewriter toy introduced during the same time frame did take market share away from Marx, who had a similar toy.
+While only made for a brief period of a few years, the Unique Art Mfg. train items were colorful and memorable, with novelty themes and unusal styling.
+Unique Line trains are often confused as being either Marx or Hafner since they are compatible with those other tinplate 'O' and 'O-27' gauge lithographed train systems, but they do not maintain or hold the same value among collectors.
+The tinplate lithographed passenger cars made from the Dorfan dies and tooling are the hardest items to find, and are considered to be the most valuable of the Unique Lines products, from a collectors perspective.
+Although Unique was not able to capture much of a piece of the toy train craze of the early 1950's, a tin typewriter toy introduced during the same time frame did take market share away from Marx, who had a similar toy.
 Marx responded by moving production of its typewriter toy to Japan in order to undercut Unique's price.

 Unique Art's eventual fate is unclear but the company appears to have disappeared by 1952.